preetsuthar17/preetsuthar.me/articles/sticky-navbar-only-using-css.md

 }
 ```

-## Achieving a Smooth User Experience:
+## Achieving a Smooth User Experience

 Implementing a sticky navbar isn't just about sticking an element to the top.
 To create a smooth and engaging user experience, consider these additional tips: